-If your WordPress site doesn’t have an SSL certificate yet, we recommend getting one as soon as possible for its many benefits.
+If your WordPress site doesn’t have an SSL certificate yet, we recommend getting one as soon as possible to enjoy all SSL benefits.
 Other than avoiding Google’s penalty, enabling it will boost your site’s branding and attract higher traffic volumes.

-Some hosting providers, like Hostinger, include an SSL certificate with their hosting plans.
+Some hosting providers, like Hostinger, include a free SSL certificate with their hosting services.
 Alternatively, purchase one from a Certified Authority ‒ an organization that issues digital certificates for data encryption.

 Once you have obtained an SSL certificate, don’t forget to redirect your website to HTTPS.
 Otherwise, visitors will still access it via HTTP protocol.